SRGSSR/pillarbox-apple/Sources/Appearance/Appearance.docc/Appearance.md

 # ``Appearance``

-The Appearance library provides tool to ensure application appearance conforms to SRG SSR standards.
+The Appearance library provides tools to ensure application appearance conforms to SRG SSR standards.